wazuh/wazuh-documentation/source/getting-started/components/wazuh-agent.rst

 Wazuh agent
 ===========

 The Wazuh agent runs on Linux, Windows, macOS, Solaris, AIX, and other operating systems.
 It can be deployed to laptops, desktops, servers, cloud instances, containers, or virtual machines.
 It provides threats prevention, detection, and response capabilities.
-It is also used to collect different types of system and application data, that it forwards to the :ref:`Wazuh server <wazuh_server>` through an encrypted and authenticated channel.
+It is also used to collect different types of system and application data, that it forwards to the :ref:`Wazuh manager <wazuh_manager>` through an encrypted and authenticated channel.

 Agent architecture
 ------------------